My Favorite Paris Hotels

 We welcome nature, scenery, gourmet, wine and foodie experiences.
 And whatever you may highly recommend.
 We are good to take 1-3 hours train to other towns nearby and stay 1-2 nights at various places.
 Looking forward to reading suggestions.

 There are many charming towns within a 1-3 hour train ride.
-If you don’t plan on renting a car, your best bet is to explore the Loire Valley.
+If you don’t plan on renting a car, I’d recommend exploring the Loire Valley.
 It’s known for vineyards and wine, several Michelin starred restaurants, rolling hills, lovely architecture, and chateaux.
 Amboise is a popular destination with a walkable city center, a few gourmet restaurants, a nice farmers market and a beautiful castle to explore.
 Parts of the city have retained a medieval feel, which is part of its popularity as well as its connection to Leonardo da Vinci (he spent his last years in Amboise).
 Many people use it as a base to visit other nearby towns like Blois, Tours and Chambord.
 Vendome is another option with the Michelin starred restaurant Pertica, walkable city center and stunning cathedral.
 And if you wanted to travel further out Nantes on the coast is about a 2 hour train ride.
 There you’ll have great seafood as well as the wine region of Muscadet.
 It’s one of the bigger cities in France with a more relaxed and artsy vibe compared to Paris.
 There are also many cultural options such as the Chateau des ducs de Bretagne, Musee des Beaux Arts, Cathedral Saint Pierre as well as the nearby beaches of La Baule and Pornic which are accessible by train.
 Die-hard foodies would want to make a visit to the neighboring Guerande salt marshes, where the best salt in France comes from, is used by the best chefs and is an important ingredient in French butter.

 Can you recommend some good affordable hotels (2 or 3 stars) in central Paris?
 We are a couple in our 30s hoping to visit the top sights over 4 days in Paris.
 We are on a moderate budget.

 Paris has lots of value options, so it’s best to choose which area you want to be in and go from there.
-If you want to stay on the Left Bank (but away from pricier neighborhoods like Saint Germain), opt for the Latin Quarter.
+If you want to stay on the Left Bank (but away from pricier neighborhoods like Saint Germain), I recommend the Latin Quarter.
 It’s walking distance to several monuments, has lively parts like the Rue Mouffetard, and many metro connections to get you around the city.
 One solid 3 star is the Hotel des Nations Saint Germain.
 If you’d like to be in a more residential area for a local Parisian feel, you can opt for a little further south and try the bustling but away from the touristsy neighborhood around Alesia in the 14th.
 It’s a part of the city that offers a normal slice of life and where 30 something professionals and young families live.
 One choice there is the lovely boutique property Hotel Max.
-On the other side of the river, check out the Hotel Chopin in the centrally located 2nd arrondissement.
+On the other side of the river, I suggest the Hotel Chopin in the centrally located 2nd arrondissement.
 Located inside one of the city’s historic galleries from the 1800s, it’s a moderately priced hotel with a lot of charm.
 The immediate area is touristy (think Hard Rock Café) but the location can’t be beat.
 If you’re looking for a trendier area with more nightlife and has a more Parisian feel without the higher prices of the Marais, check out South Pigalle.
 Still a little rough around the edges, this area has a lot to offer in terms of bars, restaurants, local character and value, and a good bet is the Hotel Saint Louis Pigalle.

 Hi!